 A ping test is used to determine the connectivity and latency of Internet connected hosts.
-The online Ping Test uses the nping tool from the Nmap project.
+The Online Ping Test uses the common ping tool found in most operating systems.

 Remove limits & captcha with membership